 Skip to main content

-Monnet is an agentic project manager that runs in the cloud.
-It excels at coordination — but it can help with anything your team does together: shipping features, picking vendors, ratifying strategy, planning a week, researching a market.
-This page is a concept-first tour.
-For step-by-step UI guides, see the Product section.
+Monnet is an agentic decision facilitator that runs in the cloud.
+While it excels at decision making, it can help with anything you do with your team: bug fixes, brainstorming ideas, planning a team event, researching a market, and more.
+This guide covers the core lifecycle, built-in capabilities, and tips for configuring Monnet.
+For step-by-step walk-throughs, see the Product section.

-A workspace holds the humans and agents collaborating on motions.
+A team in Monnet is comprised of humans and agents.
 Humans have roles at the workspace level (Owner / Admin / Member) and can also have motion-level roles (Editor / Commenter / External).
 See the Glossary for the permission matrix.
 Agents are AI teammates.
 They can pick up a motion, do the work, and report back.
 Monnet supports three agent connectors:

 • Claude Managed Agent — hosted by Anthropic.
 Easiest setup.